PROFILE-Soccer-Torres and Chelsea can say 'we'll always have Barcelona'

 Torres refused to celebrate the goal he scored in the second leg against his former club Atletico Madrid and when he was taken off in the second period, he turned to salute the fans of the Spanish team.

-It was an act that did not go unnoticed among the Chelsea faithful, but when they look back on his career at Stamford Bridge they will always treasure that special moment at the Nou Camp.
-(Editing by Ken Ferris)
+It was an act that did not go unnoticed among the Chelsea faithful, but when they look back on his career at Stamford Bridge they will always treasure that special moment at the Nou Camp. ($1 = 0.6431 pounds) (Editing by Ken Ferris and Pritha Sarkar)